Independent Medical Examinations (IMEs) in L&I Claims

 Yes, you can.
 If IME doctors tell you differently, they are wrong.
 Here are the details:

-– An observer can be anyone at least 18 years old who is not your attorney, paralegal, or doctor.
+– An observer can be anyone at least 18 years old who is not your attorney, paralegal, doctor or doctor’s staff.

-– The observer can attend the physical examination but not the psychiatric assessment as per WAC 296-20-2025.
+– The observer can attend both the physical examination and the psychiatric assessment as per WAC 296-23-362

 – This observer can see and take note of anything the IME doctors do which may not be appropriate.